Skip to main content

 • You are buying your first air purifier and want to start affordable

-• You want auto mode that manages itself based on air quality
+• You want auto mode with WiFi app control that manages itself based on air quality

 • PlasmaWave for odors and VOCs is valuable to you